How the Coronavirus Is Infecting Financial Markets | OZY

 Amid concerns over the global economic impact of the spread of the virus, investors are turning to safer options.

-A rally has swept through bond markets this month, expanding the global tally of negative-yielding debt to more than $13 trillion and confounding investors who had bet on higher yields.
+A rally swept through bond markets last month, expanding the global tally of negative-yielding debt to more than $13 trillion and confounding investors who had bet on higher yields.

 Fears over the outbreak of the coronavirus in China have pushed investors to dump risky assets in recent days — wiping about $1.4 trillion off the value of global stocks since mid-January — and buy up the safest government debt.